-7 Related Work
+6 Related Work

-Query recommendation and query auto-completion are two important addon functions of search engines; they both aim at providing accurate query reformulation suggestions on-the-fly.
-In this paper, we focus on both problems, and provide solutions to address there location-aware settings.

-For query recommendation, there have been many works, and most of them rely on analyzing query logs to extract useful patterns that model user behavior.
+Query autocompletion and query recommendation both aim at providing accurate query reformulation suggestions on-the-fly.
+In query autocompletion, only the most relevant expansions of the input query are shown, typically while the user is typing the query.
+Most existing works apply prefix-based recommendations and use trie-like index structures [3, 7, 18, 19].
+In this paper, we focus on query recommendation, where the suggestions are not necessarily expansions of the input query.
+There have been many works on query recommendation, and most of them rely on analyzing query logs to extract useful patterns that model user behavior.
 All these works boil down to modeling the similarity between queries, often using random walk based proximity measures on graphs that may include users, terms, queries and URLs.

-Early approaches rely on clustering similar queries [1,26], where the similarity is defined using the query-URL graph or the term-vector representations of queries obtained from the clicked URLs.
-Later, [28] proposed the extraction and analysis of search sessions from the query log that capture the causalities between queries, and combined this with content-based similarity.
+Early approaches rely on clustering similar queries [1, 20], where the similarity is defined using the query-URL graph or the term-vector representations of queries obtained from the clicked URLs.
+Later, [22] proposed the extraction and analysis of search sessions from the query log that capture the causalities between queries, and combined this with content-based similarity.
 In [2], the authors introduced the concept of cover-graph, a bipartite graph between queries and Web pages, where links indicate the corresponding clicks.
-[14] proposes recommending queries in a structured way for better satisfying exploratory interests of users, and [27] proposes a context-aware query recommendation model considering the relationship between queries and their clicks.
+[12] proposes recommending queries in a structured way for better satisfying exploratory interests of users, and [21] proposes a context-aware query recommendation model considering the relationship between queries and their clicks.

-[6] and [7] are two of the most influential works in query recommendation.
+[5] and [6] are two of the most influential works in query recommendation.
 Both of them exploit flow patterns in query logs, and use graph-based methods to perform query recommendation.
-[6] builds a graph of queries, termed the query-flow graph (QFG), in which the links model the transition probabilities between queries.
-[7] further extends the QFG to a term-query-flow graph (TQGraph), which also include nodes representing terms within queries.
+[5] builds a graph of queries, termed the query-flow graph (QFG), in which the links model the transition probabilities between queries.
+[6] further extends the QFG to a term-query-flow graph (TQ-Graph), which also include nodes representing terms within queries.
 In this way, TQGraph can provide recommendations even for queries that never appeared in the query log.
 In both works, the top-k recommendations are obtained by performing random walk with restart (RWR) in the graphs.